Anna-SofiaP/phone-sensor-server/README.md

 NOTE: To be able to send the prompt to ollama, you need to have it installed locally on your machine.

+## How to run the app

+### Step 1: Install Docker

+You need Docker for running the phone-sensor-server and ollama in containers.
+If you don't have Docker installed on your computer already you can install it from here: https://docs.docker.com/engine/install/.

+### Step 2: Clone the phone-sensor-server project

+Clone the phone-sensor-server project from this github page onto you machine.

+### Step 3: coming soon...

 ## Calling ollama

 ```